 3 Tips for Preparing for Q4

 With everyone focused on back to school and those warm summer football nights still lingering, Q4 feels as far away as graduating high school does to a high school freshman.
 Realistically, those end of year last-minute pushes and those detailed reporting needs are already budding in the background, long before the leaves turn rusty red.
 Q4 often poses a distinct challenge to businesses due to heavy volumes of information processing at odds with vacation/personal days taken during the winter holiday season.
-Here are some ways to prevent Q4 from being as stressful as rush-hour snowfall.
+Preparing for Q4 doesn’t have be as stressful as rush-hour snowfall.

 Preserve some budget.